martin-eden/lua_code_formatter/readme.md

 World of Warcraft addons - accomplished.

 * I'll plan to keep it compatible with current PuC-Lua version.
-* Someday it'll add more documentation about inner mechanics.
+* Someday I'll add more documentation about inner mechanics.
 * Maybe I'll add more advanced formatting like empty lines before long `for` blocks.